 How to download and play Fortnite

-The intention here is to eventually to allow everyone to play with their friends no matter what machine or device they're playing on.
+The intention here is to allow everyone to play with their friends no matter what machine or device they're playing on.
 As the game is free, it's also easy for anyone to dive in.

 Playing on PC